The objectives of the evaluation process are:

 - UNDERSTAND THE PROCESS YOURSELF.
 Be as informed as possible about the evaluation process.

 - CONTACT WHITEMUD WEST EARLY IF YOUR CHILD IS SICK OR INJURED.
-Contact the category director directly by email.
+Contact the category director directly by email as soon as possible.

 - MAKE SURE YOUR PLAYER HAS FUN.